 An internal valuation was undertaken by the Colchester and Ipswich Museums Service for insurance purposes in September 2008.
 The 'significant' objects were valued on an individual basis and these are reported at insurance valuation, based on market values.
+Since September 2008, some of the 'significant' objects have been revalued on an ad-hoc basis for insurance purposes and these valuations are shown in our accounts.
 For the rest of the collection, the Council maintains an inventory however there is no readily available valuation held by the Council.
 The Council believes that the benefits of obtaining a valuation for these items to the user of the accounts would not justify the cost given the specialised nature of this archive.
 As such the Council has not recognised these items on the balance sheet.